armandor10/GameOfDrones/FrontEnd/README.md

 ## Build

+Before to build, you need to configure the base url (API) on `src/environments/environment.prod.ts` where we'll get the resources eg. `http://localhost:51506/api`

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Build and run with Docker